deeplearning-wisc/LongHorizonDeception/tasks/data/activity_planning/data_quality_report.md

 The `tasks.json` file defines a 14-step sequence for organizing a hackathon.

 ### 1.1.
-Logical Coherence and Completeness
+Logical Coherence, Completeness, and Difficulty
 - **Progression:** The task sequence follows a logical and chronological order, moving from high-level planning (Task 1: Overall Plan) to detailed execution and final operations (Task 14: On-site Ops Plan).
 - **Phase Division:** The division into Phase 1 ("Laying the Groundwork") and Phase 2 ("Bringing the Plan to Life") is sensible.
 Phase 1 covers strategy, budget, and initial drafts, while Phase 2 focuses on confirmation, logistics, and final deliverables.
 - **Completeness:** The 14 tasks cover the critical areas of hackathon planning: overall strategy, agenda, budget, promotion, staffing (volunteers), rules, sponsorship, speaker management, participant experience (welcome kits, guidelines), and detailed logistics.
 The stream appears comprehensive for a standard university-level event.
+Difficulty is further increased by adding structured templates (CSV/JSON) and stricter deliverables that require citing attached internal files.
 - **Dependencies:** The specified `dependencies` for each task are logical.
 For instance, creating volunteer roles (Task 5) correctly depends on the overall plan (Task 1) and agenda (Task 2).
 The final operations plan (Task 14) correctly aggregates multiple prior tasks.

 ### 1.2.
 Plausibility of Constraints